🌟 Only 5 male puppies Left. Ready for Christmas🐾

 The dogs spend time in a large, indoor kennel area that encompasses the entire dining room and connects to a spacious dog door leading outdoors.
 Beginning at five weeks of age, the puppies start dog-door potty training, learning independence and self-regulation by following their parents’ example.

-When I leave the home or return, I remain calm and consistent—teaching the puppies that comings and goings are a normal part of daily life.
+When I leave the home or return, I remain calm and consistent teaching the puppies that comings and goings are a normal part of daily life.
 This approach encourages emotional stability and prevents separation anxiety.
 Only after they are calmly released from their kennel do they receive gentle affection, cuddles, and reassurance.

 This mindful routine helps our puppies grow into balanced, emotionally grounded dogs who are confident in their independence yet deeply attuned to human connection—an ideal foundation for their future as therapy and service companions.
+The pups are currently crate training.